Create your first agent

 - Instructions: Command or guideline you provide to your agent to direct its responses.

-- Tools: tools that your agent can use to answer - such as searching in your Data Sources or navigating the Web.
+- Tools & Knowledge: tools that your agent can use to answer - such as searching in your Data Sources or navigating the Web.
 Before replying, the agent will decide which tools to use (one or many) to provide you with the best possible answer.

 Build your first agent